Join the MovePH Community

 It is for this reason that MovePH is building a community of Movers - people who want to bring about the change they wish to see in the world.
 We have several projects and activities lined up for the year so we need volunteers and citizen journalists who can help us do a number of crowdsourcing initiatives from mapping flooded areas to reporting incidences of hunger.
 We will also need volunteers to help us organize community events like Move workshops and meet ups.

 Join the MovePH Community today to know the latest activities and stay in the loop.
-You can also follow us on Twitter via @MovePH or like us on our Facebook page.
+You can sign up in this form and follow us on Twitter via @MovePH or like us on our Facebook page.
 Together, we can Move the Philippines! - Rappler.com